 Don’t forget Content and Video Marketing

 Is there an alternative to paying Google or Bing?
-Yep, there is… it’s can be more complex, potentially time consuming, yet more rewarding and valuable to any business.
+Yep, there is… it’s can be more complex, potentially time-consuming, yet more rewarding and valuable to any business.
 You are trying to please good old Google the main difference is you’ll not be paying them, but generating information and content that’s of interest to your customers, clients, and Google’s algorithms.

-Content Marketing Strategies puts you and your business centre stage; you’re the experts in the your field.
-This involves you generating useful information and content, anything from product information, articles, short videos, podcasts, anything that engages with your clients and customers.
+Content Marketing Strategies puts you and your business centre stage; you’re the experts in your field.
+This involves generating useful information and content, anything from product information, articles, short videos, podcasts, anything that engages with your clients and customers.
 This builds trust with your brand; it becomes less of a hard sell.
 If you get the content right there is traceable traffic to be had if your website is performing correctly (SEO’d).
 Content marketing isn’t a quick fix, but miles more engaging long-term.
 Kick-started with a pay-per-click campaign, well-optimised web pages or even social media promotion and it could make a real difference to your 2016 marketing campaigns.

 Please give us a call if you need any help with pay-per-click campaigns or would like to explore how Content Marketing could TurnRound your Marketing in 2020.